 Galileo Green Energy is a pan-European, multi-technology, renewable energy developer, owner, and operator.

 Galileo Green Energy is founded on a proven track-record of developing highly successful renewable energy businesses, with Galileo Green Energy’s management team members having developed businesses and pipelines of various renewable energy technologies and off-take solutions globally.

 We are a culturally diverse team of energy experts who seek to drive innovation and make a direct and measurable contribution to the development of our industry, increase the energy-driven competitiveness of the European economy and help the safeguarding of our environment.

-We are convinced that success lies in combining effectively a series of key competences and attitudes, within our team and with the support our partners, for the development and commercialisation of competitive renewable energy solutions across Europe.
+We are convinced that success lies in effectively combining a series of key competences and attitudes, within our team and with the support of our partners, for the development and commercialisation of competitive renewable energy solutions across Europe.

 We are keen to work with you and propel the European energy transition forward.

 The business was launched in 2020 when HRL Morrison & Co., the international investment manager, and Ingmar Wilhelm teamed up to create the new renewable energies platform Galileo Green Energy with the backing of four long-term institutional investors: